nluttenberger/notebooks/notebooks/CC doc.md

-# Culinary Collection API (CC API)
+# The *fruschtique*&copy; API

 ## General Information
-The Culinary Collection&copy; API (CC_API) supports the programmer to create ingredient graphs from collections of cueML-encoded recipes.
+The *fruschtique*&copy; API supports the programmer to create ingredient graphs from culinary collections of cueML&copy;-encoded recipes.
 It has functions for
-- scraping the chefkoch.de website and converting found recipes to cueML format
+- scraping recipes (selected by a searchstring) from the chefkoch.de website and converting them to cueML format
 - extracting several structural information from a culinary collection
 - creating an ingredient graph from a colinary collection
 - preparing a SVG-based preview of an ingredient graph
 - storing the graph in different formats, among them CSV, GEXF, and DOT
 - comparing subcollections that have been compiled into a single culinary collection

-The CC_API relies on a JSON-encoded ingredients catalogue providing synonymes for ingredient names found in recipes and related normalized names for them.
-It also assigns to each ingredients one of 16 different ingredient classes.
+The *fruschtique*&copy; API relies on a JSON-encoded ingredients catalogue providing a normalized name and related synonymes for ingredient names found in recipes.
+The ingredients catalogue also assigns to each ingredients one of 16 different ingredient classes.

-Find the cueML&copy; XSD Schema in this repository.
-Find a sample recipe, too, in this repo.
+Find the cueML&copy; XSD Schema and the actual ingredients catalogue in this repository.
+Find a sample cueML&copy;-encoded recipe in this repo, too.

 For a description what actually is meant by the term "culinary collection", see [this doc]().

 Sample ingredient graphs can be seen [here](https://graphlab.fruschtique.de).

-The CC_API is part of the fruschtique&copy; suite of software, data formats, data repositories, and websites.
+The *fruschtique*&copy; API is part of the *fruschtique*&copy; suite of Python and XSLT tools, data formats, data repositories, and websites.

 ## Getting started
-Start programming your CC_API-based application by installing the CC_API as follows:
+Start programming your *fruschtique*&copy; API-based application by installing the *fruschtique*&copy; API as follows:

-`pip install`
+`pip install fruschtique`

 and importing it into your Python code:

-`import CC_API as cc`
+`import fruschtique as fr`

 ## This doc
-The CC_API function descriptions are grouped by keywords indication their purpose.
+The descriptions of the *fruschtique* API functions are grouped by keywords indication their purpose.
 #####  &nbsp;

-## API Functions
+## The `CulinaryCollection` class and its methods
+The CulinaryCollection class provides a number of methods to the programmer that let him/her construct ingredient graphs from culinary collections, and analyse these graphs.
 #####  &nbsp;

+---
 ### Init
 ---
-### `RecipeCollection(graphLab, descriptor, igdtCat, working)`
+#### `CulinaryCollection(graphLab, descriptor, igdtCat, working)`
 - *description:*
 read cueML/XML-coded descriptor for collection from graphLab, read cueML/json-coded ingredients catalog, generate json-coded file holding collection data
 - *params:*
 `graphLab:dirpath` (absolute path to graphLab top-level directory)
 `descriptor:filename` (XML-encoded descriptor for graph experiment, located in graphLab top-level directory)
-`igdtCat:fullpath` (absolute path to JSON-coded ingredients catalogue file)
+`igdtCat:fullpath` (absolute path to JSON-encoded ingredients catalogue file)
-`working:dirpath` (absolute path to notebook's working directory; usually the 'data' directory)
+`working:dirpath` (absolute path to notebook's working directory; often the 'data' directory)
 - *returns:*
 nothing
 - *side-effects:*
 produces json-encoded file `coll_data.json` in the given working directory with subcollection and recipe lists
+- *errors*
+    - missing ref
+    - null ref
 - *print:*
 collection name, #subcollections, recipe author names, #recipes total, #recipes subcollection-wise, #distinct ingredients in collection, #ingredients in ingredients catalogue
 - *example:*
-`myColl = RecipeCollection('c:\users\nlutt\graphLab\', 'descriptor.xml', 'c:\users\nlutt\graphLab\igdt_cat.json', 'c:\users\nlutt\pyProjects\graphs\data\')`
+`myColl = fr:CulinaryCollection('c:\users\xuser\graphLab\', 'descriptor.xml', 'c:\users\xuser\graphLab\igdt_cat.json', 'c:\users\xuser\pyProjects\graphs\data\')`
+&nbsp;
 `print(myColl)`
 #####  &nbsp;

 ---
 ### Collection-related
 ---

-### `infoSubcolls()`
+#### `infoSubcolls()`
 - *description:*
   General information on subcollections contained in collection
 - *params:*